-At Premier Dental of Quincy and Milton, we are regularly asked about Invisalign® and how effective it is at straightening teeth.
+At Core Dental Group and Implants Center, we are regularly asked about Invisalign® and how effective it is at straightening teeth.
 This is an understandable question, because the process of using clear aligners is relatively new in comparison to wearing metal braces.
 As with any new technology, people often wonder, "Does Invisalign® really work?" and the answer is, yes.
 If you want a straight and beautiful smile without making it obvious that you are undergoing dental care, this is the best solution for you.
 As with any procedure, you will need to follow our instructions to ensure that your teeth move correctly and as quickly as possible.
 For example, aligners need to be worn for around 22 hours a day.

 Does Invisalign® Require Special Care?

 While removable, you must be careful to keep them in place for as long as possible in order to keep your treatment schedule on track.
 They need to come out while you eat, so they do not become damaged or warped.
 You should also remove them when drinking anything hot since that can also warp them.
 However, as soon as you are done eating and brushing your teeth, the aligners need to be replaced.